khawarizmus/hijri-week-calendar-proposal/content.typ

 This methodical approach effectively recalibrates the ISO weekday numbering to align with the HWC's structure, ensuring that each day of the week is accurately represented in the context of the HWC.

+#pagebreak()

-The followin table outlines the relationship between HWC and ISO weekday numbering systems.
+The following table outlines the relationship between HWC and ISO weekday numbering systems.

 #table(
   columns: 6,